jamesplease/backbone.overlay-view/README.md

 ### Child Elements

-The OverlayView intentionally has no template, and is intentionally not a LayoutView, but this doesn't mean that you can't associate children views with it.
+The OverlayView intentionally has no template, and is intentionally not a LayoutView, but this doesn't mean that you can't place child views within it.

-Rather than using the Region API, which is great for when views need to be swapped, you should simply use the DOM API to append a child view's element directly into the overlay view's element.
+Rather than using the Region API, which is great for when views need to be swapped, I recommend that simply use the DOM API to append a child view's element directly into the overlay view's element.
 Then, when the overlay is closed, you can destroy the child view.

-The reason I suggest doing this is because adding a region abstraction doesn't add any benefit in this particular situation.
+The reason I suggest doing this is because adding a region abstraction doesn't seem to add any benefit in this particular situation over existing DOM APIs.

 This may look something like: